mohamadelshalati/springular-books/README.md

 # Mohamad's Responsibilities:
 * Development was done using Visual Studio Code and IntelliJ Idea.
-* Implemented an IT books api (https://api.itbook.store/1.0/ ).
+* Implementation of an IT books api (https://api.itbook.store/1.0/ ).
 * Get JSON data from api and provide it as observable so app components can subscribe to it and displayed items using Angular functionalities along with HTML.
 * Cart implementation which makes use of Behavior Subject and localstorage to keep track of data sent to the cart.
-* Implemented a cart counter that updates the number of items in the cart as the user adds items into it.
+* Implementation of a cart counter that updates the number of items in the cart as the user adds items into it.
-* Implemented sending (POST, GET, DELETE, and PUT) requests to Spring Boot backend implementing Client Http module.
+* Implementation of sending (POST, GET, DELETE, and PUT) requests to Spring Boot backend implementing Client Http module.
 * Created objects and mapped them using Spring Data JPA.
 # Contributors